Andy Vores: Operas

-On December 2, 1994, Vores presented his first opera, an adaptation of the Virginia Woolf play Freshwater, at Boston University.
+On December 2, 1994, Vores presented his first opera Freshwater, an adaptation of the Virginia Woolf play of the same name, at Boston University.
 Vores first came across the Woolf text while browsing the shelves of the Boston University bookstore.
-Vores received assistance in the opera’s creation from Woolf's nephew and executor, Quentin Bell, who provided Vores with a rarely seen earlier version of the text that served as the inspiration for several passages of his libretto.
+He received assistance in the opera's creation from Woolf's nephew and executor, Quentin Bell, who provided Vores with a rarely seen earlier version of the text that served as the inspiration for several passages of his libretto.

 On April 24, 2008, Vores presented his latest opera, a one-act chamber opera adaptation of Jean-Paul Sartre’s No Exit, at the Boston Conservatory's Zack Box Theatre.

 Classical compositions

 Vores' classical compositions include Wonder Wheel, Umberhulk and Dark Mother.
 His first CD, Urban Affair, a classical work consisting of nine movements, was released on the Vera label in 2005.
 Urban Affair was commissioned as part of the Bank of America Celebrity Series and was performed for the CD by the Boston Trio.